squarepupil/website-pages/index.md

 ## Arts & Ideas Sudbury School

+Arts & Ideas provides a safe and supportive environment for our students to explore life.

 Arts & Ideas is a non-profit private school that specializes in preparing students for a satisfying and productive life.

 Our students have the freedom to explore anything that interests them.
 They can delve as deeply into any subject or activity as they wish.